 Once You’ve Applied

-Once the application process has been completed and you’ve been approved for SAID, you will be required to provide more details regarding your disability to ensure the right amounts and services are being provided to you when you receive your first payment.
-It’s also important to maintain contact and report any changes to ensure you maintain the correct benefits for the entire time you’re eligible.
+Once the application process has been completed and you’ve been approved for SAID, you will be required to provide more details regarding your disability to ensure the right amounts and services are being provided to you when you receive your first payment and it ensure you are severely handicapped and are eligible to receive the payments.
+It’s also important to maintain contact and report any changes to ensure you retain the correct benefits throughout your eligibility.

 Changes you should report include: